 It is easy to maneuver and the handlebars are comfortable to hold on to even during longer rides.
-It is a bit dumb thought that they don’t fold in like on many of the new models from Dualtron.
+It is a bit dumb though that they don’t fold in like on many of the new models from Dualtron.
 This makes storing the scooter or having to carry it around harder, harder than it already is carrying something that weighs 77 lbs.

 There is an alternative rapid charger that can recharge the scooter within 3 hours to 80% which is best for the longevity of the battery.

 It provides a really smooth ride with its two well-working suspension systems.
-In the front, we find a torsion bar like the ones found on many Dualtron scooters and in the rear is a combination of two dampeners, one spring and one hydraulic.
+In the front, we find a torsion bar like the ones found on many Dualtron scooters, and in the rear is a combination of two dampeners, one spring and one hydraulic.
 These dampeners all work together with the large 10” air-filled tires to ensure you have a pleasant and non-bumpy ride.

 I’ve been informed that even better comfort might be an option later this summer when the optional seat will be available.
 Expected to hit the shelves as soon as late June -19.

 Overall this is by far one of the most comfortable rides I’ve tested.
 Sad I didn’t have the option at the time to test it out fully, but my first experience with the scooter is that it is a beast of a machine.
-I like to compare it to something similar like the Dualtron EX where they both have similar capabilities but the T10-DDM comes out with a $600-$700 lower price tag.
+I like to compare it to something similar to the Dualtron EX where they both have similar capabilities but the T10-DDM comes out with a $600-$700 lower price tag.

 - Different speed modes and single or dual motor mode